OHBA-analysis/osl-dynamics/contribution.md

 ### Overview of the VRAD Package

 The main source code is contained in `/VRAD/src/vrad`.
 This directory contains 7 subpackages:
-- `data`: Classes and functions used to read/load and manipulate data.
+- `data`: Classes and functions used to load, save and manipulate data.
 - `models` and `inference`: Classes for each model type and TensorFlow functions used for inference.
 - `analysis`: Functions for analysing a fitted model.
 - `simulation`: Classes for simulating training data.